Terri Sewell: Voting rights

 In 2019, Sewell sponsored the Voting Rights Advancement Act (which later became the John Lewis Voting Rights Act), which would update the Voting Rights Act of 1965 by providing increased oversight of voting changes, updating the pre-clearance formula to oversee contemporary discrimination patterns, and expanding the Attorney General's power to send federal observers to jurisdictions in areas at risk of voting discrimination.
 In 2019, Sewell co-sponsored the For the People Act of 2019.

-LGBT rights

-Sewell voted for the Equality Act and the Respect for Marriage Act.

-Tourism

-Sewell co-sponsored and voted for the National Heritage Area Act of 2022, which would create a National Heritage Area system and designate 19 counties in the Alabama Black Belt as a National Heritage Area.

 Education

-Sewell co-sponsored the Student Non-Discrimination Act in 2013 which, if enacted, would have protected LGBT students from anti-gay bullying and discrimination in public schools.
+Sewell co-sponsored the Student Non-Discrimination Act in 2013, which, if enacted, would have protected LGBT students from anti-gay bullying and discrimination in public schools.

 In 2019, she sponsored a bill, which passed, granting historically black colleges $70 million for capital improvements and to support their educational work.

 Energy policy

-Sewell opposes offshore drilling and opposes allowing the EPA to regulate greenhouse gas emissions.
+Sewell opposes offshore drilling.
+She also opposes allowing the Environmental Protection Agency to regulate greenhouse gas emissions.

 Foreign policy

-Sewell supported Obama's decisions on Afghanistan, citing "trust" of his policies.
+Sewell supported President Obama's decisions on Afghanistan, citing "trust" of his policies.
 She was part of a bipartisan delegation that accompanied Nancy Pelosi on a two-day trip to Afghanistan in May 2012.
 While there, they spent time "with American service-members and meeting local officials to discuss security and women's issues."

 Sewell opposed removing armed forces from Afghanistan in 2011.